arush-sal/gobook/ch03-flow-control.md

 ## Switch-Case
 ---

-`switch-case` works a bit different in Golang as compared to other languages such as `C`, for example it doesn't fallthrough i.e not all of the `case` defined will be evaluated as its done in `C`.
-We can use the keyword `fallthrough` to explicitly enforce this behaviour.
+`switch-case` works a bit different in Go as compared to other languages such as `C`, for example, it doesn't fallthrough i.e, not all of the `case` defined will be evaluated as it is done in `C`.
+We can use the keyword `fallthrough` to explicitly enforce this behavior.

 Format: